 There are very few times that bring more excitement to most people than Christmas.
-There are so many great things to see, so many great things to eat, family to visit, presents to give, and presents to receive.
-And, school is out!
+There are so many great things to see, so many great things to eat, family to visit, presents to give, presents to receive, and of course school is out!
 For most people, Christmas is a time of great happiness.
 But not for everyone.
-There are many people who don’t get many presents, don’t have family to visit, and aren’t able to eat all the Christmas treats we love.
+There are people who don’t get many presents, don’t have family to visit, and aren’t able to eat the Christmas treats they love.
 But even for them, Christmas should be a time of great joy.
 Why?
 Because at Christmas, we are reminded that God has given EVERYONE the greatest gift of all – the gift of Jesus Christ.
-And even if there are no presents to open and no food to eat, Christmas is good news because Christmas reminds us that God loves us, sent his Son Jesus to die for us, and we can have eternal life if we trust him!
+Even if there are no presents to open and no feast to eat, Christmas is good news because Christmas reminds us that God loves us, He sent His Son Jesus to die for us, and we can have eternal life if we trust Him!

 The Bible talks about a kind of good feeling we can have even when everything is not going very well.
 The word is “joy.”
 Joy is a deep feeling of delight in God that is produced by the Holy Spirit.
-Everyone who knows Jesus can have joy—but only those who know Jesus.
-And the joy that Jesus gives, is better than any present we can receive.
+Everyone who knows Jesus can have this joy—but only those who know Jesus.
+And this joy that Jesus gives is better than any present we can receive.

 As you read these stories, think about the JOY of Christmas, the reason Mary had joy, and the reasons we can have joy.

 (Links open in a new tab to the text in ESV)